 The Restaurant Ecosystem: More Than the Plate

-While the first Michelin star is strongly driven by the food, inspectors ultimately experience the restaurant as a complete environment.
+While the first Michelin star is strongly driven by the food itself, inspectors ultimately experience the restaurant as a complete operational ecosystem.

 Supporting the Cuisine

-Menu structure, beverage programs, service tone, dining room atmosphere, and spatial flow should therefore support the cuisine rather than compete with it.
+Menu structure, beverage programs, dining room flow, service rhythm, kitchen communication, and guest experience should support the cuisine rather than compete with it.

 Common Misconceptions

 Contrary to popular belief, Michelin recognition does not require luxury décor or theatrical presentation.
-Instead, inspectors consistently prioritize ingredient quality, technical mastery, and the personality of the cuisine.
+Inspectors consistently prioritize ingredient quality, technical mastery, consistency, and the personality of the cuisine itself.

 What Michelin-Standard Consulting Focuses On

-Rather than pursuing awards directly, this consulting work focuses on strengthening the operational foundations that allow restaurants to operate at a Michelin-level standard.
+Rather than pursuing awards directly, this consulting work focuses on strengthening the operational foundations that allow restaurants to execute consistently at a Michelin-level standard.

 - Clarifying culinary identity and menu architecture